 "Tell him I will come.
 I will be there in about a quarter of an hour."

 "Yes, my Lord."
-And with a bow the guard went out to relay the message to the gardener’s lad.
+With a bow the guard went out to relay the message to the gardener's lad.

 Alarmed at the gardener's expression, the King asked, "What has troubled you, my friend?"